Suggestions for a DIY Craft Beer Pub Crawl

 Atmosphere: local crowd

 I found this place more out of desperation for a cold drink than a careful search.
 Waiting for my (new) favorite vegetarian restaurant to open up I very much need to sit and chill.
-Across the street I spied a pub, with an outdoor patio that juted out between a line of double parked cars, I figured “why not?”
+Across the street I spied a pub, with a tiny outdoor patio that jutted out between a line of double-parked cars, I figured “why not?”

 Located in the heart of what Lonely Planet recently named "the coolest neighborhood" in Florence, this place definitely draws a more local crowd - and not necessarily upscale - if you want to mingle with those who live & work in the city, this is your place.

 I browsed the menu, which proved to have a wide variety of typical and sometimes not so traditional recipes but, I opted for a bowl of chips to hold me over.
 I went back a couple weeks later and actually ventured inside - it could be intimidating but it seems like the staff kind of warm up to you after you place your order.
 Make yourself at home, sip a beer, play a game or read a book — it's all good here.

 Beers: Tuscan / Italian & International craft beers, of the 12 on tap there are always at least 4 - 5 Italian beers